-Studies carried out during 1972 and 1973 raised concerns when
+Studies carried out during 1972 and 1973 raised concerns when rats fed

-dismissed as ‘impurities in the test conditions’.
+‘impurities in the test conditions’.
 In 1977 a Canadian

 study confirmed the original results and the FDA proposed banning saccharine

 as a sugar substitute for home use.
 A public outcry followed (fuelled

 by the media) and the FDA compromised the labelling any products containing

 saccharine as ‘maybe hazardous to your health’.
 These conditions

 have just been extended until 2002, (USA only).
 The US government National

 Toxicology Program has kept saccharine on its list of ‘anticipated

 carcinogens’.
 The FDA has promoted that consumption in moderation

 is the key to a lower risk of cancer.